-Details of Sanofi biologics plant expansion
+Details of the Sanofi biologics plant expansion in Geel

-The facility is involved in the suspension and continuous mammalian cell culture production.
+The facility is involved in suspension and continuous mammalian cell culture production.
 The suspension cell culture unit contains two 10,000l stirred tank bioreactors, seed bioreactors, buffer/medium preparation tanks and a purification train.